-Julie G. Allickson, Ph.D., is the Michael S. and Mary Sue Shannon Family Director for Regenerative Medicine and the Otto Bremer Trust Director of Biomanufacturing and Product Development in the Mayo Clinic Center for Regenerative Medicine.
+Julie G. Allickson, Ph.D., is the Michael S. and Mary Sue Shannon Family Director for Regenerative Medicine and the Otto Bremer Trust Director of Biomanufacturing and Product Development in the Mayo Clinic Center for Regenerative Biotherapeutics.

-In this role, Dr. Allickson leads the next phase of development of the Center for Regenerative Medicine as it delivers on innovations that cure, connect and transform patient care in alignment with Mayo Clinic's 2030 vision.
+In this role, Dr. Allickson leads the next phase of development of the Center for Regenerative Biotherapeutics as it delivers on innovations that cure, connect and transform patient care in alignment with Mayo Clinic's 2030 vision.

 Dr. Allickson joined Mayo Clinic from Wake Forest Institute for Regenerative Medicine at Wake Forest School of Medicine, where she was the chief manufacturing development center officer.